Apps and add-ons

 Claude is currently available through the Claude.ai website, an iOS app, and a special group plan for business users.
 As free users, we initially have access to the Sonnet version, but it has a daily usage limit.
 Opus is available with a Pro subscription that costs 18 euros plus tax.

-Claude claims that he "understands well and is fluent in French, German, Italian, Spanish and other European languages".
-Regardless, when prompted, he informs that he does not speak Slovenian fluently.
-Nevertheless, he writes from time to time - in Slovenian - so that he can offer us simpler answers in Slovenian, but it would be easier to discuss more complex topics in English.
-This illustrates one of the reasons why training large language models on data from less widespread languages is extremely important for all regions.
+Claude claims to “understand and speak French, German, Italian, Spanish, and other European languages fluently.”
+However, when asked, he says he is not fluent in Slovenian.
+However, he occasionally writes – in Slovenian – that he can offer us simpler answers in Slovenian, but that more complex topics would be easier to discuss in English.
+This illustrates one of the reasons why training large language models on data from less widely used languages is extremely important for all regions.

 Claude is not multimodal, which means it is not capable of generating images like, say, OpenAI's DALL-E, which is included in the paid version of ChatGPT, among others.
 But Claude can process and analyze visual inputs.